 When I gave them the assignment, I emphasized that if they’re not too into football–and some of them are not–then they shouldn’t spend much time on this.
-It’s not a big part of what we’re doing, but I think just a little bit of time every week making the predictions has to help develop a basic familiarity with probabilities.
-Of course, the prediction game won’t get the students all the way to knowing the probability rules that are in chapter 6, but hopefully it’s a step in the right direction.
+It’s not a big part of what we’re doing, but I think just a little bit of time every week making the predictions has to help them understand probabilities better.
+Of course, the prediction game won’t get them all the way to knowing the probability rules that are in chapter 6, but hopefully it’s a step in the right direction.

 These are the directions that I posted for the assignment: NFL predictions game instructions.
 I gave them the assignment just as we were finishing up chapter 3, and so they did it for several weeks before we got to chapter 6.
 I’ll have them stop a couple of weeks before the semester ends.